oopsmails/001-oopsmails-angular-lib-test/README.md

 git subtree push --prefix=dist/oops-lib001 https://github.com/oopsmails/001-oopsmails-angular-lib-test-dist master

+- Error:

+$ git subtree push --prefix=dist/oops-lib001 https://github.com/oopsmails/001-oopsmails-angular-lib-test-dist master
+git push using:  https://github.com/oopsmails/001-oopsmails-angular-lib-test-dist master No new revisions were found

+So, need to push into "001-oopsmails-angular-lib-test" first, note, in .gitignore file, dist should NOT be ignored.

+After pushing in "001-oopsmails-angular-lib-test", "git subtree push" is fine ... the command is pushing into "master" branch instead of "main" branch ... change it if needed.

 - My lib dist: https://github.com/oopsmails/001-oopsmails-angular-lib-test-dist --> distribution git repo, similar to local .tgz file.
 - My lib: https://github.com/oopsmails/001-oopsmails-angular-lib-test --> this is the project contains lib project, used for lib project development.
 More, can update distribution repo by using "git subtree ...."
 - Main project: https://github.com/oopsmails/angular-shared-lib-test --> might no needed because can use other project to test.